MaryamArif7/Caprae-Capital/README.md

 # LeadConnect

 Call or message a lead directly from a leads table, in one click.
-A single, polished feature built on top of a lead-gen product — not a rebuild of it.
+A single, polished feature built on top of a lead-gen product —,not a rebuild of it.

 ## The idea